WATSON 335 (Acyclovir 400 mg)

 Pill imprint WATSON 335 has been identified as Acyclovir 400 mg.

-Acyclovir is used in the treatment of herpes simplex, suppression; herpes simplex; ramsay hunt syndrome; herpes simplex encephalitis; herpes zoster (and more), and belongs to the drug class purine nucleosides.
+Acyclovir is used in the treatment of herpes simplex, suppression; herpes simplex; ramsay hunt syndrome; herpes simplex, mucocutaneous/immunocompromised host; herpes simplex encephalitis (and more), and belongs to the drug class purine nucleosides.
 There is no proven risk in humans during pregnancy.
 Acyclovir 400 mg is not subject to the Controlled Substances Act.

 See also related documents.